Phoenix Permaculture Design Course

 Key Presentation Dates:

-*Deposits accepted before 1/15/25 will secure early registration pricing.
+*Deposits accepted before 1/1/26 will secure one of the early registration pricing options.

 “What is a Permaculture Design Course (PDC)?